Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 ### Stub Controls

-{crop-start: 5, crop-end: 35, format: javascript}
+{crop-start: 5, crop-end: 35, format: javascript, line-numbers: false}
 ![Controls stubbed for year filter](code_samples/es6v2/components/Controls/index.js)

 We start with some imports and a `Controls` class.
 Inside, we define default `state` with an always-true `yearFilter` and an asterisk for `year`.